-When you work with topics, messages that are not acknowledged by subscriber clients can cause your MB server to go out of memory.
-The message delivery strategy configuration is introduced in WSO2 MB to control this issue.
+When you work with topics, messages that are not acknowledged by subscriber clients can cause your broker server to go out of memory.
+The message delivery strategy configuration in the EI Message Broker controls this issue.
 This configuration allows you to control how messages that accumulate in memory should be handled by the server.
 See the following topics for more details:

-All messages published to MB are stored in a database, which makes them inherently persistent.
-The MB will then read the messages from the database and deliver them to the relevant subscribers.
-The way messages flow through MB to subscribers works differently for Queues and Topics.
+All messages published to the broker are stored in a database, which makes them inherently persistent.
+The broker will then read the messages from the database and deliver them to the relevant subscribers.
+The way messages flow through EI Message Broker to subscribers works differently for Queues and Topics.

 Durability of topic subscriptions:

 - If the topic subscriber creates a non-durable subscription to the topic, the messages published to the topic while the subscriber is inactive will be lost.

 - If the topic subscriber creates a durable subscription, the subscriber will be able to recover all messages that were published to the topic while the subscriber was inactive.

 Read more about the durability of topic subscriptions.

 When there are non-durable topic subscriptions for a topic, the messages are temporarily stored in memory of the broker server until all the subscribers acknowledge that the message is received.
 However, sometimes a subscriber can be late to acknowledge, which will cause messages to accumulate in memory.
 The following steps describe how this message flow works: